JRowbottomGit/g-adaptivity/README.md

 ## g-adaptivity
 This repository is the official implementation of [g-adaptivity](https://arxiv.org/abs/2030.12345).
-A GNN based approach to adaptive mesh refinement for FEM
+A GNN based approach to adaptive mesh refinement for FEM.

 ## Requirements